alistairmatthews/sccode/readme.md

     - A user interface to adjust parameters ~ Done!
     - midi control ~ Done!
     - Place all re-usable code into appropriate class defs ~ Done!
+    - Place the effect itself in a class so it can be reused in different patches.

 1. Build a granulator stompbox from the demo